speedyhoon/hotson/README.md

 </table>
 ```

 Why name it mindjholts?
-It is an anagram of _HTML JSON id_.
+It is an anagram of _HTML JSON ids_.